 Zog, which has also been adapted for the stage, follows a loveable young dragon who’s trying to find his way in a magical, but tricky world.

 The accident-prone dragon gets himself into all kinds of scrapes whilst learning how to fly, roar, breathe fire and fight knights in his first four years at Dragon School.
 Each year he meets a kind young girl who mends his injuries… now it’s year five, though, and he has to capture a princess!

 Sir Lenny Henry says: “It’s wonderful to have voiced the narrator in Zog for this Christmas.
 The story has a lovely lyricism to it and it’s been really good fun seeing the beautiful animation come together.
 There’s a cast of brilliant actors and the story is silly, and outrageous, and surreal, and I like all of those things!”

-The animated half hour – which could well be shown on Christmas Day, although this is still to be announced – is being directed by Max Lang, the Oscar nominated director of Room on the Room and The Gruffalo, also by Julia Donaldson and Axel Scheffler.
+The animated half hour – which will be shown on Christmas Day on BBC1 at 4.50pm – is being directed by Max Lang, the Oscar nominated director of Room on the Room and The Gruffalo, also by Julia Donaldson and Axel Scheffler.

 Another of their stories, The Highway Rat, was a huge hit last Christmas.
 The Highland Rat, voiced by Doctor Who star David Tennant and comedian Rob Brydon, was watched by six million viewers on Christmas Day last year.

 Michael Rose, Co-Founder, Magic Light Pictures says: “It’s wonderful to be bringing this amazing Donaldson/Scheffler title to BBC1 following The Highway Rat’s success.
 Zog is a tremendous character in a world of dragons, princesses and knights, an adventure the family can all enjoy watching together.”